Gervase Beckett

-The Honourable Sir William Gervase Beckett, 1st Baronet (14 January 1866 – 24 August 1937), born William Gervase Beckett-Denison, was a British banker and Conservative politician.
+Sir William Gervase Beckett, 1st Baronet (born William Gervase Beckett-Denison; 14 January 1866 – 24 August 1937) was a British banker and Conservative politician.

 Business career

 Beckett was the son of William Beckett-Denison MP.
 He was educated at Eton College and joined the family banking business, Beckett & Co, in Leeds.
 After the firm was taken over by the Westminster Bank he joined the bank's board.
 He was also chairman of the Yorkshire Post and proprietor and editor of the Saturday Review.
 His elder brother, Ernest, succeeded his uncle as 2nd Baron Grimthorpe in 1905 and Beckett was granted the precedence of a baron's son and the right to use the style "The Honourable".

 Parliamentary career

 He was elected at the 1906 general election as Member of Parliament for Whitby.
 When that constituency was abolished for the 1918 general election, he was returned for the new Scarborough and Whitby constituency.
 He did not contest the 1922 general election, but returned to the House of Commons at the 1923 general election as Member of Parliament for Leeds North, and held that seat until he retired from Parliament at the 1929 election.